wlonk/arcadia/arcadia.md

 ## Notes:

+What's clear: I need to make it easier to manage and embody a community of NPCs, with their own desires, feelings, relationships.

 PCs need to get their face cards more.

 Tokens are wrong; they shouldn't decide lastingness.
 One suggestion is that the